The Complete Guide to Claude Code

 Save.
 Run the skill again.
 Your custom rule appears in the new output.

-Tomorrow on Day 5 we set up Routines so Donna runs the Daily 4 automatically.
+Tomorrow on Day 5 we set up Routines so Donna's core skills run automatically.
 You wake up to a briefing waiting.
 You get a wrap-up at the end of the day.
-You get a weekly review on Sunday. without you asking.
+You get a weekly review on Sunday.
+Without you asking.

 FAQ

-.claude/skills/ and confirm the file is there./weekly-report and /evening-summary look thin.
+.claude/commands/ and confirm the file is there./weekly-report and /evening-summary look thin.
 Why?/draft-reply, or skip a skill if it has nothing to act on.
-The skill itself is fine. just nothing to chew on right now..md file from .claude/skills/.
+The skill itself is fine. just nothing to chew on right now..md file from .claude/commands/.
 The command stops working.
-Or move it to a .disabled subfolder if you want to keep it for later..md file in .claude/skills/.
+Or move it to a .disabled subfolder if you want to keep it for later..md file in .claude/commands/.
 The filename (without .md) becomes the command.
-Best way: tell Donna "create a new skill for X" and she'll draft it with you, copying the structure of an existing skill.Homework: Prep for Day 5
+Best way: tell Donna "create a new skill for X" and she'll draft it with you, copying the structure of an existing skill.Checklist

 She Works While You Sleep